-If your baby or toddler bowel movements became irregular or painful, then constipation is the problem!
-Constipation occurs commonly in formula fed babies, babies who just started solids, toddlers/kids who eat low fiber foods.
-Here I have given some details about signs, causes of constipation, ways to get relived and also foods to relieve constipation in babies.
+Indian Home Remedies for Constipation - If your baby or toddler bowel movements became irregular or painful, then constipation is the problem!
+Constipation occurs commonly in formula-fed babies, babies who just started solids, toddlers/kids who eat low fiber foods.
+Here I have given some details about signs, causes of constipation, ways to get relief and also foods to relieve constipation in babies.
 Talk to your pediatrician on these options before you try.

 - Hard belly